AI Startups Must Re-Find PMF Every 3 Months

 Elena Verna of Lovable explains why traditional growth playbooks are dead in AI.
 Funnel optimization is only 5% of growth - the rest comes from shipping.

-I was struck by an interview with Elena Verna, Head of Growth at Lovable.
-She’s a 20-year veteran who led growth at Miro, Dropbox, and Amplitude - and she says only 30 - 40% of what she learned over two decades still works today.
+Elena Verna, Head of Growth at Lovable, has spent 20 years leading growth at Miro, Dropbox, and Amplitude.
+She estimates that only 30-40% of what she learned over those two decades still works today.
+That figure deserves more attention than it usually gets.

-Anyone running an AI startup has probably felt this firsthand, but her interview lays it out in a way worth revisiting.
+Anyone running an AI startup has probably felt the ground shift, but her interview puts a concrete number on it and traces why.

-In the old world, once you found product-market fit, you could scale for years on that foundation.
-AI is completely different.
-The technology moves so fast that customer expectations shift every three months.
-Even companies hitting $200M ARR have to keep proving themselves all over again.
+In the old model, finding product-market fit meant you could scale for years on that foundation.
+AI moves fast enough that customer expectations reset every three months.
+Companies hitting $200M ARR are still having to prove themselves from scratch each cycle, and there is no sign that pace will slow.

-Ship constantly, and talk about it constantly.
-Engineers announce their own updates.
+Engineers announce their own updates directly.
 The founder posts progress on Twitter every single day.
-The product feels alive and breathing.
-Customers stay curious, and competitors scramble to keep up.
+The product feels alive, customers stay curious, and competitors are left reacting.
+The constant public shipping is itself a form of market positioning.

 Join the newsletter